rajeshkio/azure-pipeline-neuvector/README.md

 ### 2 - Run command on VM

- - Make sure docker is installed on the VM
+ - Make sure docker is installed on the VM.
+I have used vagrant to deploy a VM and installed docker on it.
  - Run the below commands:-

 ```shell